yakobes/alx-system_engineering-devops/README.md

-change user account of current user to betty
+1.change user account of current user to betty